ivanvison/ivanvison/README.md

   <li>👋 Hi, I’m Ivan Vison.</li>
   <li>⚡ Mix between Technology, Project Management, Software Testing and Marketing</li>
   <li>🌱 I’m currently learning Software Testing, Automation Testing, Python and a lot more.</li>
-  <li>:rocket: We change not only the world with every line of code or every test, but the universe and galaxies as well.</li>
   <li>⚡ Fun fact: In my other life I was a race car driver.</li>
   <li>⭐ My first star in GitHub was given to me by my Brother: https://github.com/bvisonl</li>
-  <li>🔥 Something to remember! - Every day above ground is a great day!
+  <li>:rocket: We change not only the world with every line of code or every test, but the universe and galaxies as well.
 LET'S GO!</li>
 </td>
 <td>
     <img src="https://img.shields.io/badge/-Python-F9DC3E.svg?logo=python&style=flat">